geremy-condra/geremy-condra.github.io/_posts/2024-01-24-the-grizzled-wizard-nachos.md

       wash and rinse as normal.

 ---
+These are dive-bar-drunk-food easy and incredibly good.
+The secret is in the cheese mix.

 This is an attempt at recreating the nachos from my favorite (and now sadly closed) bar, The Grizzled Wizard.
+There are a few really great things about them:

-They're pure drunk food and had to be made very simply because there was only ever one person serving both food and drinks, and you make a lot more money shuffling half a bottle of fernet down someone's throat than you do serving nachos.
-But for whatever reason, and despite the fact that their kitchen only had a toaster oven, they managed to produce some seriously excellent versions of classic pub grub like these nachos and ham-and-cheese sandwiches (more on that later).
+  * Because there was only ever one person serving both food and drinks (and you make a lot more money shuffling half a bottle of fernet down someone's throat than you do serving nachos) they're very simple to make.
+  * While I use my precision oven, the originals were made with just a toaster oven.
+No fancy equipment required!
+  * The cheese mix is useful pretty much anywhere you want a solid fat/heat/richness combo and a good melter.
+  * Everything except the final heating stages can be prepped.
+With some forethought these can hit the table in 10 minutes, no problem.

+Despite the tight constraints the bar was working under they managed to produce some seriously excellent versions of classic pub grub like these nachos and ham-and-cheese sandwiches (more on that later).
+So I'm thrilled to have been able to make such a close copy of their recipe from home.